Featured Photo: Barbara Konecny, Head of Case Management at Pixsy, via Flickr (All rights reserved)

 Fair use is commonly alleged and rarely applies.

 If you’ve used the image for the purposes of research, private study, education, parody, satire, criticism, review, or in topical news reporting, it is possible that your use could be considered fair.
-This being said, it’s our experience that fair use is commonly alleged as a defence against infringement, and rarely applies.
+This being said, it’s our experience that fair use is commonly alleged as a defense against infringement, and rarely applies.

 What are some best practices to ensure that you’ve secured all permissions before reproducing a copyrighted work?